 Is ACH Debit Safe?

-Problems are rare, but you’re protected under federal law if there are ACH errors or fraud in your account.
-The only catch is that you need to act fast – report those problems to your bank within 60 days.
-Note that consumer protection laws only apply to your personal accounts (business accounts are not as protected).
+Even though problems are rare, you’re protected under federal law if any ACH errors or fraud do turn up in your account.
+The only catch is that you need to act fast and report those problems to your bank within 60 days.

-Unlike wire transfers, ACH payments are not immediate and irrevocable.
-They are difficult to reverse, but it’s harder for a con artist to get your money and disappear literally overnight.
-They are also safer than Western Union money transfers – the recipient of an ACH payment generally needs a U.S. bank account, which requires that they provide enough identification for law enforcement to find them if the need arises.
+Unlike wire transfers, ACH payments are not immediate, irrevocable, and difficult to reverse.
+That makes it harder for a con artist to get your money and disappear overnight.
+ACH payments also generally require a U.S. bank account, which means that the recipient must provide enough identification for law enforcement to find them if the need arises.